 If you have been arrested for a DWI or DUI in Tarrant County, then you need a Colleyville or Fort Worth DWI attorney who has the knowledge, dedication, and trial experience to give you the best DWI defense possible.
 All of our lawyers are former DWI prosecutors with over 100 combined jury trials specifically related to DWI offenses.

 DWI attorney Bryan Hoeller is a former Assistant District Attorney (prosecutor) in both the Tarrant and Dallas County District Attorney’s Offices.
 He spent over 5 years evaluating and prosecuting DWI and DWI related offenses and now brings that experience to aid those accused of DWI.
 DWI attorney Lindsay Truly is also a former Assistant District Attorney (DWI prosecutor) in Tarrant County, Texas.
 She has tried over 50 DWI jury trials and has handled thousands of DWI-related offenses as a prosecutor and in private practice.
 She also has extensive helping in DWI-related matters, including ALR hearings and helping clients obtain an occupational driver’s license.
 DWI lawyer Dustin Trammel is also a former Assistant District Attorney (DWI prosecutor) in Tarrant County.
 He has tried over 30 jury trials and is a veteran in the United States Army.

 Our team at Hoeller McLaughlin PLLC has tried over 100 DWI and DWI-related cases, including jury trials for DWI, DWI-Misdemeanor Repetition (DWI-2nd), DWI-Felony Repetition (DWI-3rd), and DWI w/ Child.
 In addition to extensive trial experience, our team has also attended numerous DWI related training seminars, including Intoxication Manslaughter Trial Skills School, classes on gas chromatography and the Intoxilyzer 5000 breath test instrument, and DWI case law updates.
 Our lawyers also have had DWI articles published while he was a prosecutor at the Tarrant County District Attorney’s Office.

-OUR STRATEGIC & WINNING APPROACH TO DWI DEFENSE
+OUR STRATEGY & APPROACH TO DWI DEFENSE

 We take a multi-step approach to DWI defense.
 This approach includes analyzing each part of your case and then formulating the best strategy to your defense.
 Here is an idea of what our approach looks like and some of the questions we ask while analyzing your case: